-For benchmarking purposes, we consider RSUs and option awards as components of total direct compensation, which also includes base salary and cash bonuses (or total cash compensation).
-For fiscal year 2019, total direct compensation for our named executive officers was, on average, below market median.
+For benchmarking purposes, we consider PSUs and option awards as components of total direct compensation, which also includes base salary and cash bonuses (or total cash compensation).
+For fiscal year 2020, total target direct compensation for our named executive officers was, on average, at or below market median.